BasharNofal/Aspire-Assignment/README.md

 ## Usage

-To view the responsive burger icon, simply open the `index.html` file in a web browser.
-You can also explore the CSS files to understand how the responsiveness is achieved using percentage-based sizing and flexbox layout.
+Visit this [URL](https://basharnofal.github.io/Aspire-Assignment/) to view the responsive burger icon.

 **Note**: media queries can be used, but for simplicity I preferred to use percentage based dimensions.